 This document provides information to aid in understanding and using the information stored in the Long-Term Pavement Performance (LTPP) program Information Management System (IMS).
 The IMS consists of the Pavement Performance Database (PPDB), LTPP Traffic Analysis Software (LTAS) database, and Ancillary Information Management System (AIMS) archives.
-The information contained in this document is not available from other sources.
-If you are interested in using LTPP data for a specific pavement research objective, then you need to understand the contents of this document.
+If you are interested in using LTPP data for a specific pavement research objective, this document serves as a good reference guide to LTPP data.

-LTPP created the InfoPaveTM web site in 2013 in order to enhance access and make LTPP data easier to use.
-The InfoPaveTM web site provides a modern interface to LTPP data that enables novice and experienced data users unprecedented access to LTPP data using a wide variety of tool and features.
+The InfoPaveTM web site provides a modern interface to LTPP data that enables novice and experienced data users unprecedented access to LTPP data using a wide variety of tools and features.
 The InfoPave web site is at https://infopave.fhwa.dot.gov/.